About Us

 Proudly Serving Santa Cruz since 2020

-The Santa Cruz County Black Health Matters Initiative (SCCBHMI) began as a catalyst for making cultural connections and fostering a sense of belonging and safety in as many places as possible; especially the outdoors.
+The Santa Cruz County Black Health Initiative (SCCBHI) began as a catalyst for making cultural connections and fostering a sense of belonging and safety in as many places as possible; especially the outdoors.
 As the Black community hovers around 1-2% of the county population, combatting isolation and disconnection from one another is imperative.

 Enriching Events

-SCCBMHI was born out of the response to the murder of Mr. George Floyd and the local Santa Cruz Black community convening with one another to take action.
-Through partnerships across the county with multigenerational and multi-focused Black organizations and leadership, SCCBHMI embarked upon and mobilized a community initiative to promote equity through a network of community trust, advocacy, and collaboration to improve the quality of life for Black residents in our county.
+SCCBHI was born out of the response to the murder of Mr. George Floyd and the local Santa Cruz Black community convening with one another to take action.
+Through partnerships across the county with multigenerational and multi-focused Black organizations and leadership, SCCBHI embarked upon and mobilized a community initiative to promote equity through a network of community trust, advocacy, and collaboration to improve the quality of life for Black residents in our county.

 This initiative centralizes power in the small Black population of Santa Cruz County by providing culture and community-building events, sponsorships to Black-led and supported individuals and organizations, youth development and empowerment, and outdoor events and activities for the mental health and wellness of our community.